RedisLabs/redis-enterprise-k8s-docs/README.md

 |redis-enterprise-operator|1	   | 1        |  1         | 1         | 2m |
 ```

 4. Create A Redis Enterprise Cluster using the default configuration, which is suitable for development type deployments and works in typical scenarios.
-For more advanced deployment options you may choose the configuration relevant for you - see the index at the top for documentation references that cover many scenarios and the examples in the example folder.
+For more advanced deployment options you may choose the configuration relevant for you - see the index at the top for documentation references that cover many scenarios.

 ```bash
 kubectl apply -f crds/app_v1_redisenterprisecluster_cr.yaml